 Generally a period of office should not exceed three years.
 While it is often hard to find new volunteers, succession planning is important to the long term success of the branch, and newer recruits can be mentored by more experienced peers.
 It is advisable to stagger changes of officers so that they will not all change in the same year.
 For a new branch, it may be worthwhile to have a consistent team for a time to establish the branch.

 The branch committee are responsible for planning the programme of events to suit the needs of their members and local early years community.
 Where possible, try to take into account the pattern of national and regional Early Education events.

 You must send a copy of your event programme, including regional conferences and joint meetings, to central office as early as possible so that we can advertise these via the website, and send information to members and other contacts.
-This helps to demonstrate the range of Early Education activities to government, other organisations and grant awarding bodies.
+This will boost attendance at events by allowing members to plan ahead.
+It also helps to demonstrate the range of Early Education activities to government, other organisations and grant awarding bodies.

 Early Education is accountable for events at national and branch level.
 It is therefore important that Early Education has information about them.
 All branch events are covered by Early Education’s public liability insurance.

 Most branches hold events in the late afternoon or early evening, or on Saturday mornings, depending on the preferences of local members.

 Many branches hold events at local schools and settings which demonstrate good or outstanding practice and provide an opportunity for those attending the event to tour the setting.
 The host setting does not usually charge, but it is customary to offer some token of thanks.
 Some branches have arrangements with a local organisation such as a college or university, which may offer room space for free, or in exchange for free attendance by students.
 In some cases, especially for Saturday morning conferences, it may be necessary to pay for a venue.
 Events may also be held online, or live-streamed.